sbb-design-systems/lyne-components/src/components/autocomplete-grid/autocomplete-grid/readme.md

 - the [sbb-autocomplete-grid-row](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-row--docs), which is a wrapper for both option and buttons;
 - the [sbb-autocomplete-grid-option](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-option--docs), which displays a selectable option within a panel;
-- the [sbb-autocomplete-grid-actions](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-actions--docs), which is a wrapper for button elements;
+- the [sbb-autocomplete-grid-cell](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-cell--docs), which is a wrapper a for button element;
 - the [sbb-autocomplete-grid-button](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-button--docs), which displays a button within a row;
 - the [sbb-autocomplete-grid-optgroup](/docs/components-sbb-autocomplete-sbb-autocomplete-grid-optgroup--docs), which can be used to group more row within a group.